Progressive Discipline

 - Criminal Activity and Disclosures

-- Failure to disclose criminal convictions as requested during a criminal background check performed pursuant to University policy
+- Failure to disclose criminal convictions as requested during a criminal background check performed pursuant to university policy

 - Conviction of a crime involving dishonesty, violence or other behavior that impacts suitability for employment